By Alex Rodino — Founder, Alexander Rodino Collective | Serving Savannah & Coastal Georgia

 Georgia Retirement Income Exclusion

-Georgia DOR says taxpayers age 62 or older, or permanently and totally disabled regardless of age, may be eligible for a retirement income adjustment.
-Retirement income can include pensions, annuities, interest, dividends, rental-property net income, capital gains, royalties, and up to $5,000 of earned income.
-(Department of Revenue)
+The Georgia DOR states that taxpayers age 62 or older — or permanently and totally disabled regardless of age — may be eligible for a retirement income adjustment.
+Eligible retirement income includes pensions, annuities, interest, dividends, rental-property net income, capital gains, royalties, and up to $5,000 of earned income.

 Homestead Exemption Refresher

-Georgia DOR says a homeowner is generally entitled to a homestead exemption if the home was owned by the homeowner and was the legal residence as of January 1 of the taxable year.
-DOR also states that applications are filed with county tax officials and that local exemptions may be more beneficial than the statewide exemption.
-(Department of Revenue)
+Per Georgia DOR, a homeowner is generally entitled to a homestead exemption if the home was owned and was the legal residence as of January 1 of the taxable year.
+Applications are filed with county tax officials, and local exemptions may be more beneficial than the statewide exemption.

 Senior School Tax and Local Exemptions

-County-level exemptions vary.
-Chatham County lists senior school tax exemption, special Chatham County exemptions, disabled veteran exemptions, city exemptions, floating homestead, and tax deferral for the elderly among special exemption categories, with documentation required for age, income, or disability-based programs. (boa.chathamcountyga.gov)
+- Chatham County: lists senior school tax exemption, special Chatham exemptions, disabled veteran exemptions, city exemptions, floating homestead, and tax deferral for the elderly, with documentation required for age-, income-, or disability-based programs (Chatham County Board of Assessors).

-Bryan County states that senior homestead applicants age 65 and older may qualify for a $50,000 local exemption for county, city, and school board ad valorem taxes, subject to standard qualification requirements. (bryancountyga.gov)
+- Bryan County: senior homestead applicants age 65+ may qualify for a $50,000 local exemption for county, city, and school board ad valorem taxes (Bryan County).

-Effingham County’s official exemption page lists several senior categories, including 62 to 64 income-based exemptions, a 65 and older exemption, and a 65 and older income-based exemption with different county and school exemption amounts. (effinghamcounty.org)
+- Effingham County: lists 62–64 income-based exemptions, a 65+ exemption, and a 65+ income-based exemption with different county and school amounts (Effingham County).

 Downsizing Can Reset Your Property Tax Math

-When you sell one home and buy another, you are not simply carrying over the old tax bill.
-The new home’s assessed value, county, city, exemptions, and millage rates can change the annual cost.
+When you sell one home and buy another, you don’t simply carry over the old tax bill.
+The new home’s assessed value, county, city, exemptions, and millage rate all change the annual cost.
 Confirm the new property’s tax estimate before closing.

 Selling the Family Home: What Pre-Sale Work Is Worth Doing